Allen Curnow: Life

 Curnow was born in Timaru, New Zealand, the son of a fourth generation New Zealander, an Anglican clergyman, and he grew up in a religious family.
 The family was of Cornish origin.
-During his early childhood they often moved, living in Canterbury, Belfast, Malvern, Lyttelton and New Brighton.
+During his early childhood they often moved around Canterbury, living in Belfast, Malvern, Lyttelton and New Brighton.
 He was educated at Christchurch Boys' High School, Canterbury University, and obtained a PhD from Auckland University in 1964.

 After completing his education, Curnow worked from 1929 to 1930 at the Christchurch Sun, before moving once again to Auckland to prepare for the Anglican ministry at St John's Theological College (1931–1933).
 In this period Curnow also published his first poems in University periodicals, such as Kiwi and Phoenix.

 In 1934 Curnow returned to the South Island, where he started a correspondence with Iris Wilkinson and Alan Mulgan, as well as finding a job at The Press, the Christchurch morning daily newspaper, having decided against a career in the Anglican ministry.
 At the same time, he also started a lifelong friendship with Denis Glover and contributed to the Caxton Press, submitting some of his poems.
 He then taught English at Auckland University from 1950 to 1976, during which he spent much time at his holiday home on Lone Kauri Road in the central Waitākere Ranges.
 The ranges and Karekare Beach became major features of his later work.